The KCC20Minter Contract

 - subtract the old amount to get the newly minted quantity

-- decrement the minter’s remaining allowance by exactly that amount
+- decrement the minter’s remaining issuance allowance by exactly that amount

 Mint Accounting Diagram